-- 1. To carefully read and familiarize yourself with program and course policies, handouts, and syllabi. - 2.
-To keep track of and meet the requirements of the SEPP curriculum and each course. - 3.
-To be committed to your graduate education and demonstrate this by your efforts in the classroom, research, internships, and other academic settings - 4.
-To set up at least two meetings with your advisor each semester, come prepared, and contribute positively to the advising relationship. - 5.
-To realistically assess your fit with the SEPP profession, taking into consideration the ability to practice within the value base, standards, and ethics of the profession. - 6.
-To deal responsibly with controversial and ethical issues, drawing on sound research and documented sources. - 7.
-To responsibly address disagreements, conflicts, complaints, or grievances informally with the appropriate faculty and staff before initiating a formal procedure. - 8.
-To give appropriate advance notice when special accommodations are requested for any reason.
+- 1. Carefully reading and familiarizing yourself with program and course policies, handouts, and syllabi - 2.
+Keeping track of and meeting the requirements of the SEPP curriculum and each course - 3.
+Being committed to your graduate education and demonstrating this through your efforts in the classroom, research, practicum, and other academic settings - 4.
+Setting up at least two meetings with your advisor each semester, coming prepared, and contributing positively to the advising relationship - 5.
+Realistically assessing your fit with the SEPP profession by taking into consideration the ability to practice within the value base, standards, and ethics of the profession

+- 6. Dealing responsibly with controversial and ethical issues by drawing on sound research and documented sources - 7.
+Responsibly address disagreements, conflicts, complaints, or grievances informally with the appropriate faculty and staff before initiating a formal procedure - 8.
+Giving appropriate advance notice when special accommodations are requested for any reason